qgrid/qgrid.github.io/source/api/model/data-model.md

 Property|Type|Description
 ---|---|---
-columns|`array<ColumnModel>`|Set of columns to display.<br />Usually data columns can be setup from 3 places: 1.
+columns|`array<ColumnModel>`|Set of columns to display.<br />Usually data columns can be setup from 3 places:<br />1.
 Columns binding property.<br />2.
 Columns component.<br />3.
-Grid model data columns property.<br /><br />We can have 3 sources of columns because each column has `key` property,<br />that allows to make a merge.
-If you have defined columns in javascript and in template<br />with the same key, algorithm will try persist settings from both sources but<br />javascript will have top priority.<br />
-pipe|`array<IPipe>`|Chaing of methods that grid invokes asyncroniuosly anytime refresh is required,<br />see `PipeModel` that contains information when grid demands refreshing. rows|`array<any>`|List of rows to display.<br />Rows property can be filled from the grid rows html or grid model data rows<br />property.
+Grid model data columns property.<br />We can have 3 sources of columns because each column has `key` property,<br />that allows to make a merge.
+If you have defined columns in javascript and in template<br />with the same key, algorithm will try persist settings from both sources but<br />javascript will have top priority. pipe|`array<IPipe>`|Chaing of methods that grid invokes asyncroniuosly anytime refresh is required,<br />see `PipeModel` that contains information when grid demands refreshing. rows|`array<any>`|List of rows to display.<br />Rows property can be filled from the grid rows html or grid model data rows<br />property.